-In 2015, as tens of thousands of people moved through Greece in search of safety and shelter, in the largest act of human migration in Europe since WWII.
-Unable to stand idly by, a small team of Greek and international volunteers came together to support these individuals.
-We worked day and night, at the border village of Idomeni, to try and provide humanitarian basics such as socks, water, clothing, support and information to as many people as possible.
-The team adopted the name InterVolve.
+In 2015 the world watched as tens of thousands of people moved through Greece in search of safety and shelter, in the largest act of human migration in Europe since WWII.
+Unable to stand idly by, a small team of Greek and international volunteers left their various professions to show-up in support, working day and night at the border village of Idomeni.
+We started by responding to basic human needs: water, food, clothing, information, and moral support.
+Our team adopted the name InterVolve.

-When the borders closed in March 2016 and 16,000 people were stranded in this tiny village in northern Greece, we worked with hundreds of volunteers, in partnership with the civil society collective, NGOs and camp residents, to try and provide for the basic needs of people existing in this squalid makeshift encampment.
+When European borders closed in March 2016, and 16,000 people were stranded in the tiny village of Idomeni, we worked with hundreds of volunteers, solidarity networks, NGOs and camp residents, to respond to the increasing needs of people stuck in this squalid makeshift encampment.
 We amplified the voices of those we sought to assist, and advocated for the rights and dignity of refugees to be respected.

-In January 2016, as the political and humanitarian situation worsened, InterVolve formalised as a Greek NGO, and began to establish roots and relationships to ensure we would be able to continue to flexibly respond, fill gaps, and support people.
-This, plus the seismic support of Help Refugees UK, helped us to act quickly when people were evacuated from Idomeni to government-run camps in May 2016.
-Far from “gap filling”, we found ourselves undertaking significant infrastructure and relief projects to try and make habitable some of the 23 “camps” in which people were now expected to live.
-One such camp was Softex, where for some weeks we found ourselves to be the sole humanitarian actor for 1680 residents for some weeks, we made a commitment to stay.
+In January 2016, as the political and humanitarian situation worsened, InterVolve was formalized as a Greek NGO, and began to establish roots.
+This, plus the seismic support of Help Refugees UK, helped us act quickly when people were evacuated from Idomeni to government-run camps in May 2016.
+Far from “gap filling”, we found ourselves undertaking significant infrastructure and relief projects in some of the 23 “warehouse camps”.
+One such camp was Softex, where for some weeks we found ourselves to be the sole humanitarian actor for 1680 residents, and we made a commitment to stay.

-When in summer 2017 people started moving to the urban setting, we also decided to eventually turn to long-term development and integration.
-Following up with cases of former residents of the Softex camp and looking at the gaps with regards to the existing services available for refugees and asylum seekers, we decided to open a women's centre in Thessaloniki.
-The Irida Women's Centre operates since January 2018, offering a safe space and psycho-social support activities to women of all backgrounds, helping them realise the power within them and build their own social networks within the local society.
+In summer 2017 the notorious Softex camp was finally dissolved, and we saw an opportunity to work on what refugees and new residents deserve: sustainable support and integration.
+By request of former residents of Softex camp, and looking at gaps within existing services available for refugees and asylum seekers, we decided to open a women's community center in Thessaloniki.
+Irida Women's Center has been operating since January 2018, offering a safe space and community-building activities to women of all backgrounds, through empowerment and supportbuild their own social networks within the local society.

-InterVolve volunteers will continue to respond to the continually changing, and increasingly complex, needs of a population that sometimes moves, and endlessly waits.
+The InterVolve team will continue to respond to the continually changing, and increasingly complex needs of a population that sometimes moves, and endlessly waits.
 As increasing numbers of local volunteers, refugees, and international volunteers join together in collaboration, our capacity continues to grow.